 The cartridge is what most people refer to as the “bullet.”
 However, the cartridge actually consists of 4 separate parts.

 The casing holds all of the other parts of the round in one unit.
 Brass is the most common material, although steel and other materials can be used.
 After a round is fired, the casing is all that remains in the gun.
-When an automatic cycles the casing is extracted and ejected.
+When a semi-automatic cycles the casing is extracted and ejected.

 Next, we have the primer.
 When the trigger is squeezed, the firing pin strikes the primer which prompts the ignition of the propellant.
 If you press your own reloads, the primer is a one time use and will need to be replaced.